ondrolexa/apsg/README.md

     python -m venv .venv
     .venv\Scripts\activate

-> [!NOTE]
-> On Microsoft Windows, it may be required to set the execution policy in PowerShell for the user.
+> **Note:** On Microsoft Windows, it may be required to set the execution policy in PowerShell for the user.
 > You can do this by issuing the following PowerShell command:
 > ```
 > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser